AlexPof/colubridae/README.md

-# colubrid
+# colubridae

-Colubrid is a Python package for applied category theory (ACT).
+Colubridae is a Python package for applied category theory (ACT).

 A website with complete documentation will be available in the future.